-An assessment programme approved by the Faculty Board is part of the TER of each degree programme.
-The assessment programme comprises the following:
+The Faculty Board sets an Assessment Programme.
+The Assessment Programme is part of the TER of each degree programme and includes the following topics (see appendix 4):

-- 1. the learning outcomes of the degree programme; - 2. the course units and the learning outcomes for each course unit; - 3. the relationship between course units and learning outcomes: how are the learning outcomes attained; - 4. the mode of assessment and test moments for each course unit;
+- 1. the learning outcomes of the degree programme; - 2. the course units and the learning outcomes for each course unit; - 3. the relationship between course units and learning outcomes: how are the learning outcomes attained: - 4. the mode of assessment and test moments for each course unit;